If you’ve never visited any Aztec ruins in Mexico, you might not know all that much about the Aztecs.

 Musical accompaniment at Templo Mayor

 Our first filming location is probably the most important one of all: Templo Mayor, the heart of the Aztec Empire.
-Along with Maya sites like Chichen Itza and Tulum this is one of the most famous archaeological sites in all of Mexico.
+Along with Maya sites like Chichen Itza and Tulum this is one of the most famous archaeological sites in all of Mexico and one of the top things to see in Mexico City.

 In Aztec times this was the main temple in the sacred precinct at Tenochtitlán, where Aztec priests performed human sacrifices to appease the gods.
 After the Spanish Conquest the temple was destroyed and its location eventually lost under the development of Mexico City, until it was rediscovered in the 1970s by electrical workers digging for cables.